 The predicted solar reflection intensity was recorded for each layout, where unacceptable solar glare was predicted, the layout was revised again.
 This information was then passed onto the developer who devised a final layout for each proposed solar farm.

-A solar panel layout for each solar farm was eventually identified that would not have a significant impact upon pilots on approach to runway 08.
+A solar panel layout for each solar farm was eventually identified by the developer that would not have a significant impact upon pilots on approach to runway 08.
 The solar panels would be orientated in such a way to minimise glare and to ensure the intensity of any solar reflection would not have a ‘potential to produce a temporary after-image’, per the associated guidance.

 The layout of the Hale Farm solar farm was split into four different areas of varying azimuth and elevation angle.
 The Woodtown solar farm was split into three different areas of varying azimuth and elevation angle.